 Living Life in Brisbane: Fun Facts to Pique Your Interest

 Brisbane isn’t just a city; it’s a living, breathing kaleidoscope of culture, history, and natural wonders.
 The Brisbane River is a constant companion as it meanders through the city.
-The rich hinterland delivers delicious, fresh produce, especially fruit.
+It can be a little disorientating as you learn more about where to visit around the city.

 Here are a few fun facts we’ve learned about Brisbane: